 “Madeleine,” a voice called to the girl

-They were confronted with the calm, dignified form of the Chevalier d’Aubrey, Madeleine’s father.
+They were confronted with the calm, dignified form of the Baron d’Aubrey, Madeleine’s father.

 “We’ve been looking all over for you,” a delicately beautiful dark haired girl added, he assumed that this was Mimi, the other sister.